Espresso Tutorial

 public ActivityTestRule<GoogleMapsActivity> mGoogleMapActivityRule = new ActivityTestRule(GoogleMapsActivity.class, false, false);

-private static String appName = "EKB Example : classic app";
+private static final String appName = "EKB Example : classic app";

-private static String batchName = "EKB Example : classic";
+private static final String batchName = "EKB Example : classic";

-private static String testName = "Hello World test";
+private static final String testName = "Hello World test";

 private static EyesRunner runner = null;